3point14guy/notes/1_command_line/intro_to_programming_and_command_line.md

 ## The KISS Principle "Keep it simple, stupid"
 ***no slide***

 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.
-So solving a simple version of a problem first and then building on that.
-An extension of this is **MVP**, which is the idea of getting the most basic functions to market before adding complexity.
+By extension solve a simple version of a problem first and then build on that.
+This is the idea behind **MVP**, which is the idea of getting the most basic functions to market before adding complexity.

 ***Discussion Topics***
 *Break problems down into small pieces.
 You want to get to the solution one piece at a time*